hallpaz/3dsystems20/docs/project.md.md

 ### Experiments and Analysis

-The first experiments we conducted were described during assignment
+The first experiments we conducted were described during assignment 2.
+As we reached a point where we couldn't advance more

 ### Conclusion and next steps